achtern/docs/index.md

 If you have no idea what AchternEngine is yet, have a look on the [projects homepage](http://achtern.org)!

-This documentation is generated from markdown sources which can be found [github.com/achtern/docs](https://github.com/achtern/docs), feel free to fix mistakes and/or improve the documentation by sending pull requests.
+This documentation is generated from markdown sources which can be found at [github.com/achtern/docs](https://github.com/achtern/docs), feel free to fix mistakes and/or improve the documentation by sending pull requests.

 _But lets get started!_